magladko/jpamb/README.md

 **"Command not found" errors:**
 - Make sure you restart your terminal after installing uv
-- Try `which uvx` to see if it's installed correctly
+- Try `which uv` to see if it's installed correctly

 **"Health check fails":**
 - Make sure you're in the jpamb directory